Jacob Bathen

-Jacob Bathen or Jacob Baethen, Latinised as Jacobus Bathius, Iacobus Batius and Jacobus Bathenius (likely Leuven or Heverlee, in or before 1516 - Leuven ?, 1558), was a Flemish bookseller, printer and publisher of the 16th century, mainly known now for music publications.
+Jacob Bathen or Jacob Baethen, Latinised as Jacobus Bathius, Iacobus Batius and Jacobus Bathenius (likely Leuven or Heverlee, in or before 1516 - Leuven ?, 1558), was a 16th-century bookseller, printer and publisher from the Duchy of Brabant in the Habsburg Netherlands, mainly known now for music publications.
 He is sometimes confused with Johannes (Jan or Johan) Baethen, a printer active in Leuven and Cologne between 1552 and 1562, who was likely his brother.
 Jacob was active in Leuven, Maastricht and Düsseldorf.
 He is mainly remembered for his publication of the so-called Maastricht songbook of 1554, which is one of only five surviving song books in the Dutch language from the 16th century.

 Life

-Little is known about the early life of Jacob Bathen as many of the Leuven city records relating to the period of his life in Leuven have been lost.
+Little is known about the early life of Jacob Bathen as many of the Leuven city records relating to the period of his life have been lost.
 It is believed that he was born in Leuven in or before 1516.
 He parents were Arnold Bathen and Marie Stroots.
 He had two brothers named Johan or Jan (who was possibly also a printer) and Godfried.
-Bathen grew up on the homestead in Vinckenbosch (Vinkenbos), which was part of the Park Abbey near Louvain.
-In 1530 he matriculated under the name 'Jacobus Baten de Parco' as an 'artes' (arts) student at the university in Louvain.
-He graduated in about 1535 with the title of 'magister'.
+Bathen grew up on the homestead in Vinckenbosch (Vinkenbos), which was on the property of Park Abbey just outside Leuven.
+In 1530 he matriculated under the name 'Jacobus Baten de Parco' as an artes (arts) student at Leuven University.
+He graduated Master of Arts about 1535.